chadrik/maya-mcp-server/README.md

 ### [Jupyter MCP Server](https://jupyter-mcp-server.datalayer.tech/)

-This provided a solid reference for how to create an MCP server that works with multiple remote sessions (in this case, notebooks) to execute arbitrary code.
+This provided an interesting reference for how to create an MCP server in python that works with multiple remote sessions (in this case, notebooks) to execute arbitrary code.

 ## Development